jorix/OL-Ragbag/README.md

 The components:
 ==============

-## Improve ModifyFeature control using keys "del" and "esc"
+## Improve the drawing tools to add more behaviors associated with the *del-key* and *esc-key*

-  * Extends the ModifyFeature control behavior to allow delete the feature that have been selected for modification (by del-key).
+  * Extends `ModifyFeature` control behavior to allow delete the feature that have been selected for modification by *del-key*.
-  * Cancel vertex drag pressing esc-key.
+  * Cancel vertex drag pressing *esc-key* using `ModifyFeature`.
+  * Extends `Path` & `Polygon` handlers to remove the last added point or delete the drawing if no more points to remove by *esc-key*.
   * See example [modify-feature.html](http://jorix.github.com/OL-Ragbag/examples/modify-feature.html)

 ## Extends KML format to load StyleMap with *"normal"* and *"highlight"*